 Problem -> Observe what ever you can, related to the problem -> You make progress by either asking more questions, or deciding on where and what you must observe next.

-This procedure keeps on happening repetitively, until you end up with a solvable sub-problem which need to solved first or you are in a position to form a hypothesis (model) based on your observations.
+This procedure keeps on happening repetitively, until you end up with a solvable sub-problem which need to be solved first or you are in a position to form a hypothesis (model) based on your observations.
 In the next step, you usually verify your hypothesis.

 You also keep on solving the identified fundamental problems as separate research thread to identify and solve the sub-problems one after another.
 Once sufficient sub-problems are resolved, the solution to main problem will emerge.